 If you decide to change your cat’s diet, don’t do it abruptly because a sudden food change can also lead to smelly poop.
-Again, some cats can tolerate a quick changeover, but most will suffer some kind of digestive upset, including vomiting and smelly, often loose, stools.
+Again, some cats can tolerate a quick changeover, but most will suffer some kind of digestive upset1, including vomiting and smelly, often loose, stools.

 When your cat’s digestive trouble is due to a food change, it will generally resolve on its own fairly quickly as your cat’s system adjusts to the new diet.
 However, if vomiting or diarrhea continues for more than a day or two or if your cat stops eating and drinking, contact your veterinarian.

 - Solution: To avoid smelly stool from a diet change, switch your cat’s food slowly.
 Depending on how picky your cat is, try to take at least a week to make a food transition, gradually adding more of the new food each day.

 An infection or overgrowth of bacteria in your cat’s intestines2 can lead to gas and smelly stool, including diarrhea.
 Cats can get Salmonella or E. coli infections from eating raw food or hunting rodents and there are numerous other bacterial infections3 they can be affected by.
 Certain medical conditions4 can also cause an overgrowth of bacteria, resulting in smelly poop.

 Treating bacterial causes of smelly poop generally involves a trip to the veterinarian to diagnose the problem.
 Your vet may recommend a fecal exam or other lab tests.
 Make sure to follow all recommendations and treatment plans to ensure your cat’s condition is properly treated.

 - Solution: Avoid feeding your cat raw food5 and keep them indoors so they can’t hunt and eat prey like rodents.
 Keep up with all routine veterinary care to hopefully spot problems early.